 History and Preparation

 Jasmine tea is said to have been introduced to China from India.
 It became popular during the Qing Dynasty and was one of the first flavored teas being exported to the west.
-It is now a common tea and dearly loved around the world for its flowery fragrance.
+It is now a standard tea and dearly loved around the world for its flowery fragrance.

 Jasmine plants are grown at high elevations up into the mountains.
 The blossoms used for making tea are harvested in the late summer.
 When ready, they are picked early in the morning when the buds are not yet open and kept cool until night when the petals begin to open and release their perfume.

-The tea base (most commonly used is green tea) is then layered with jasmine to infused its scent.
+The tea base (most commonly used is green tea) is then layered with jasmine to infuse its scent.
 The tea is left to infuse together for about 4 hours and this process can be repeated up to 7 times.
 The longer infusing process will result in higher-grade teas.
 The tea is then dried again to avoid spoiling.

 Some kinds of this tea are also flavored with jasmine essential oil or an artificial flavor.
 These types of tea result in lower-grade teas.